-Management's current estimates of inventory are based on a James W. Sewall Company Forest Valuation Inventory Report dated as of August 2009.

-(2) Merchantable Forest Inventory includes all trees with a diameter greater than 10 cm measured at a height of 1.4 m from the ground.

-(3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time based on Acadian's 2011-2015 forest management plan for the NB Timberlands.
+- (1) Management's current estimates of inventory are based on an independent timber inventory conducted by JW Sewall Co. in the winter of 2016. - (2) Merchantable Forest Inventory includes all trees with a diameter greater than 10 cm measured at a height of 1.4 m from the ground. - (3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time beyond Acadian's current 2016-2025 forest management plan for the NB Timberlands.

-Approximately 51% of the NB Timberlands productive forest is in a regenerating, immature condition that will contribute significantly to future harvest activity.
-The young forest area includes more than 136,000 acres of softwood plantations and more than 40,000 acres of stands that have been pre-commercially thinned (a silviculture activity) between 1978 and 2014.
+Approximately 45% of the NB Timberlands productive forest is in a regenerating, immature condition that will contribute significantly to future harvest activity.
+The young forest area includes more than 139,600 acres of softwood plantations and more than 40,000 acres of stands that have been pre-commercially thinned (a silviculture activity) between 1978 and 2016.
 These young stands are being managed to provide for future harvest and some are currently contributing to the harvest.
-Intermediate through over-mature development classes (older than approximately 30 years) contain the bulk of the merchantable inventory.
-Stands in the mature and over-mature classes are where harvesting operations are concentrated in the near term.